openstack/neutron/doc/source/admin/config-macvtap.rst

 practicality in your environment:

 * Supports only instance ports.
-Ports for DHCP and layer-3 (routing) services must use another mechanism driver such as Linux bridge or Open vSwitch (OVS).
+Ports for DHCP and layer-3 (routing) services must use another mechanism driver such as Open vSwitch (OVS).

 * Supports only untagged (flat) and tagged (VLAN) networks.